No one likes to go to the dentist. Frankly, it’s a hassle: you have to set up an appointment and endure the annoyance of the dentist’s office.

 Technically speaking, you can get treatment from SnapCorrect without an X-ray.
 However, SnapCorrect recommends that you have a routine check-up with your dentist (which often includes an X-ray) before beginning treatment.
 This helps check for any pre-existing dental issues that might throw off your SnapCorrect treatment.

 One related note: if you suspect that your jaw is a slightly different shape or that you have a bad overbite or underbite, then you may want to get an X-ray to be sure.
-Bite issues can hinder effective treatment, but only a traditional orthodontist can treat those deeper issues.
+Bite issues can hinder effective treatment, and only a traditional orthodontist can treat those deeper issues.

 How does SnapCorrect compare to Candid, Byte, AlignerCo and Smile Direct?